intrepidcs/libicsneo-examples/libicsneocpp-example/README.md

 # libicsneo C++ Example

 This is an example console application which uses libicsneo to connect to an Intrepid Control Systems hardware device.
-It has examples for sending and receiving CAN & CAN FD traffic.
+It has both interactive and simple examples for sending and receiving CAN & CAN FD traffic.

 ## Building